Show All Answers

 Please note: Many events require registration, which you can do online through our calendar or by calling us at 830-221-4300.
 All library events are free to the public.

-Materials that are eligible for renewal will be automatically renewed at noon on their due date.
-Materials can also be renewed* by phone during normal business hours or online anytime.
+*Materials that are eligible for renewal will be automatically renewed at noon on their due date.
+Materials can also be renewed by phone during normal business hours or online anytime.
 Materials on reservation by other library cardholders are not eligible for renewal.

 Late Charges: The New Braunfels Public Library has been fine-free since February 2020.
 Patron accounts will be blocked from further checkouts when one or more items on the account reaches 14 days past the final due date.
 If items remain out past 14 days, the item will be considered "lost" and the patron will be billed a replacement fee for the item.
 If the patron returns the item, the block and the charge on the account will be lifted.